AlDanial/cloc/README.md

                              will be counted with the Perl counter by using --script-lang=Perl,perl5.8.8
-                             The language name is case insensitive but the name of the script language executable, <s>, must have the right case.
+                             The language name is case insensitive but the name of the script language executable, S, must have the right case.
 This option can be specified multiple times.
 See also --force-lang,
                              --lang-no-ext.